Xinyuan-LilyGO/T-ZigBee/examples/sensor_demo/README.md

 ### Make hardware

-Connect the T-Zigbee board with a dht11/dht22 sensor as follows.
+Connect the T-Zigbee board with a dht11/dht22 sensor as follows (ex.
+Port 4 of the board to Out pin of dht sensor).

 ![](./docs/t-zigbee_sensor_hardware.jpg)